- Criminal Defence

 The difference between GBH and ABH is as follows: the term ABH refers to an assault that results in minor injuries such as small cuts, bruises or scratches, while an act of GBH may render a person more seriously wounded, with deeper lacerations, broken bones, concussion or other injuries that will more profoundly affect the victim’s life.

 How long can the police hold you for assault?

 A person can only be kept in custody without charge for up to 24 hours, unless a senior police officer gives permission for an extension of another 12 hours.
 After that, a magistrate can give authority for another 96 hours of detention if necessary.
 If the suspect is being held under the Terrorism Act, officers are automatically permitted to hold them for up to 14 days.

-What is the punishment for assault?
+What is the maximum sentence for assault?

 Common assault sentencing guidelines state that the maximum sentence for this particular crime is 26 months in prison.
-If a person is found guilty of ABH, they may face anything up to a 5 year custodial term, while perpetrators of GBH may be sentenced to life in prison depending on the circumstances of their offence.
+If a person is found guilty of ABH, they may face anything up to a 5-year custodial term, while perpetrators of GBH may be sentenced to life in prison depending on the circumstances of their offence.

-Contact the sexual offence solicitors at DPP Law immediately if you have been accused of any form of assault or arrested after being involved in any kind of violent encounter.
+Contact the defence solicitors at DPP Law immediately if you have been accused of any form of assault or arrested after being involved in any kind of violent encounter.
 We’ll be there to support and advise you from your arrest right through to your appearance in court, and we’ll provide you with the best possible defence.